OpenSilver/OpenSilver.VSIX/src/OpenSilver.CLI/README.md

 ## Templates Included

 1. **OpenSilver Application**
    - A standard OpenSilver application template to create web applications using the power of OpenSilver and .NET.
 Supports C#, VB, and F#.
-C# is the default if no language is specified.

 2. **OpenSilver Business Application**
    - A business-focused template that leverages OpenRia (ported to OpenSilver), ideal for enterprise-level applications needing robust data management and communication.
 Supports C# and VB.
-C# is the default if no language is specified.

 3. **OpenSilver Class Library**
    - Class libraries in C#, VB, and F# to support modularity and reusability in OpenSilver applications.
-C# is the default if no language is specified.

 Each template is designed to help developers focus on building applications by providing a clear, pre-configured structure that works out of the box with OpenSilver.